2019

 Hull University Teaching Hospitals NHS …

-Concerns summary Disjointed management and lack of identified consultants for a high-risk pregnancy led to poor continuity of care.
+Concerns summary (AI summary) Disjointed management and lack of identified consultants for a high-risk pregnancy led to poor continuity of care.
 Critical information about fetal inactivity went unreported and unheeded, causing a delay in necessary intervention.

 Historic (No Identified Response)